-Acommodation at the start and finish is in twin or double rooms in good quality hotels with en-suite bathrooms, TV, phone and safety box.
+Accommodation at the start and finish is in twin or double rooms in good quality hotels with en-suite bathrooms, TV, phone and safety box.
 On the trail accommodation is in 2 person tents out in wild nature with minimal facilities.
 Washing is done at natural springs (some hot) or rivers (yes, there are some in this desert making for a surprisingly varied surroundings!).
 No single supplement is possible on the camping trip, 2 person tents are provided.
-Should you wish to have a tent to yourself we advise to bring a lightweight tent.
+Should a rider wish to have a tent to themselves, we advise to bring a lightweight tent.

-Breakfast is from 7am on although we may not ride out until much later.
-Usually we have breakfast before packing up the tents.
-Fruit, yoghurts, bread, avocado, cereals, tea, coffee etc is provided with a warm egg dish on some days.
-You are given snacks for en-route, usually fruit.
-Lunch is carried with us on a pack horse and eaten after the majority of the riding is done which can be quite late some on some days.
+Breakfast is from 7am onwards although the ride may not start until much later.
+Breakfast before striking the camp.
+Breakfasts of fruit, yoghurts, bread, avocado, cereals, tea, coffee etc are provided with a warm egg dish on some days.
+There are snacks for en-route, usually fruit.
+Lunch is carried on a pack horse and eaten after the majority of the riding is done (which can be quite late some on some days).
 Freshly prepared tacos are a lunch favourite!
 Dinner is some time after arrival in camp.
 Typically hearty Chilean food is cooked: barbecue goat, llama, lamb with salads, corn (a staple here), rice, potatoes, goats cheese, fruits, bread, avocado, etc…

 The Atacama Desert is the driest place on Earth, and is virtually sterile because it is blocked from moisture on both sides by the Andes mountains and by coastal mountains.
 The average rainfall in the Chilean region of Antofagasta is just 1 mm per year, and at one time no rain fell in the entire desert for 400 years.
 Some weather stations in the Atacama have never received rain.
 Evidence suggests that the Atacama may not have had any significant rainfall from 1570 to 1971.